 In the Signing Option drop-down list, select Sign SAML response and assertion.

-Next to Certificate (Base64), click Download.
-The certificate is downloaded locally as a file with
+Under SAML Certificates, next to Certificate (Base64), click Download.
+The certificate is downloaded locally as a file with the

 .cerfile in a text editor.
 Do not open it using the macOS keychain, which is the default on macOS.
 The file comprises the entire x.509 certificate for the Azure Active Directory SAML application.